JetBlue: Paisly

 Paisly (formerly known as JetBlue Travel Products) is a subsidiary of JetBlue Airways, established in 2018 with the primary objective of expanding the airline's offerings beyond air travel.
 Recognizing the growing demand for comprehensive travel services, JetBlue created this wholly owned subsidiary to specialize in non-air products and enhance the overall travel experience for its customers.
-The current products Paisly offers is JetBlue Vactions (vaction packages) and TrueBlue Travel (unbundled, non-air travel products).
+The current products Paisly offers is JetBlue Vacations (vacation packages) and TrueBlue Travel (unbundled, non-air travel products).
 Current leading Paisly is President Jamie Perry.

 In 2020, JetBlue Vacations underwent a significant transformation, introducing new and improved personalization features and perks.
 This revamp aimed to distinguish JetBlue Vacations as a premier option for travelers seeking tailored vacation packages which include bundled flights, hotels, cruises and more.

 In 2021, JetBlue Travel Products launched Paisly by JetBlue.
 A homegrown platform represented the airline's expansion into selling non-air travel products, effectively extending the airline's service and loyalty program beyond flights.
 Paisly offers hotels, car rentals, activities and travel bags.

-In June 2025, JetBlue Travel Products was renamed as Paisly.
+In June 2025, JetBlue Travel Products was renamed Paisly.

 In August 2025, Paisly by JetBlue was relaunched as TrueBlue Travel, named after the airline loyalty program TrueBlue.